-We finished the afternoon with dinner at Aifur Krog and Bar, a viking period restaurant located in Gamla Stan.
+We finished the afternoon with dinner at Aifur Krog and Bar, a Viking period restaurant located in Gamla Stan.
 Gamla Stan is the old town of Stockholm located on the island of Stadsholmen.
 Narrow streets paved with cobblestone wind through this area settled since the 13th century.
-Our restaurant is on a very narrow piece that sits below street level and made of wood.
-The staff is in period dress and all of the guest sit at community tables, lain with hand forged utensils and crockery.
-The low ceilings, dark wood and smell of the all-wood construction leans a strong indication of what a typical tavern maybe.
+Our restaurant is on a very narrow piece that sits below the street level and made of wood.
+The staff is in period dress, and all of the guests sit at community tables, lain with hand-forged utensils and crockery.
+The low ceilings, dark wood, and smell of the all-wood construction leans a strong indication of what a typical tavern maybe.
 I hope our “Cook like a Viking” night is as tasty.

 It was a very good first day.
 Tomorrow we get another shipmate arriving from Mexico!
-Oh, and there will diving.
-Hope you brought pocket warmers!
+Oh, and there will be diving.
+I hope you brought pocket warmers!